 14. At the prompt, press the (Return) key.
+The following message is displayed:

 Additional Network Parameters: Domain Name System (DNS) This section enables you to configure the Domain Name System or DNS (also known as BIND), which enables this system to query a DNS server for names and/or addresses of other network systems.
 To configure DNS you will need to know the: Local domain name DNS server host name DNS server IP address Do you wish to specify this information?
 Press [y] for yes or [n] for no, then press [Return]